-For both typeof and classof, if the previous entity is an optional dummy argument it must not have a deferred or assumed type parameter, but a type parameter is deferred if it is deferred for the previous entity and this is not an optional dummy argument.
+For both typeof and classof, if the previous entity is an optional dummy argument it must not have a deferred or assumed type parameter.

 2.4 US 22.
 Conditional expressions and arguments

 Conditional expressions, expressions whose value is one of several alternatives, are added.
 A simple example is value = (a>0.0 ? a : 0.0)